Bunker Hill Monument: Breed's Hill

-Breed's Hill is a glacial drumlin located in the Charlestown section of Boston, Massachusetts.
-It is located in the southern portion of the Charlestown Peninsula, a historically oval, but now more roughly triangular, peninsula that was originally connected to the mainland portion of Charlestown (now the separate city of Somerville) in colonial times by a short, narrow isthmus known as the Charlestown Neck.
-It is best known as the location where in 1775, early in the American Revolutionary War, most of the fighting in the Battle of Bunker Hill took place.
+Breed's Hill is a 62 ft glacial drumlin in the southern portion of the Charlestown Peninsula, created 12,000 years ago by retreating glaciers.
+After the area was colonized by the English in 1625, Breed's Hill was named for the Breed family, early settlers who owned land on the hill's eastern slope.
+The hill was originally connected to the mainland portion of Charlestown (now the separate city of Somerville) in colonial times by a short, narrow isthmus known as the Charlestown Neck.
 In the 19th and early 20th centuries the peninsula's shape and connections to other landforms were significantly altered, with the waters of the Charles River between Cambridge and Charlestown heavily filled in.
-Much of the hill is now occupied by residential construction, but the summit area is the location of the Bunker Hill Monument and other memorials commemorating the battle.
+By the American Revolution, the south slope of Breed's Hill had a road leading westward.